Tatakai7/Chat_Application_Web_App/README.md

 # Chat Application
-Messenger is a chat application build with the power of MERN Stack.
+CipherChat is a chat application build with the power of MERN Stack.

 ![login page](./screenshots/messenger.png)